hcr923fm/cupo-backup/index.md

 ## Welcome to Cupo!

-*Cupo* is an incremental backup system.
+*Cupo* is an incremental backup system, designed to back up a file tree to Amazon Glacier, uploading only the files that have changed between backups and maintaining redunandant versions for retrieval.

 ## Getting Cupo
 Find *Cupo* on [GitHub]({{ site.github.repository_url }}).